taylorleese/google-app-engine-jappstart/README.md

 jappstart is a Java framework for Google App Engine built on Spring, Spring Security, and Sitemesh.
 The project aims to be the starting point for Google App Engine Java applications.
 It's not a framework in the traditional sense -- rather it is designed to provide a solid foundation for GAE/Java applications that can be easily extended by developers.

 ## Configure Property Files
-Configure the following properties in filter-local.properties, filter-dev.properties, and filter-prod.properties.
+Configure the following properties in `filter-local.properties`, `filter-dev.properties`, and `filter-prod.properties`.

     google.app.id
     google.jsapi.http.key